 FFA Sportscover Insurance

 The “FIFA 11+” is a warm-up to prevent injury.
-It was developed by leading sports medicine professionals.
+Leading sports medicine professionals developed it.

-FIFA 11+ is based on your body having some natural defence mechanisms against injuries that you can train to become more “resistant” to injuries.
-For example, training certain muscles helps you to stabilise joints Training your balance makes you less susceptible to loss of balance and falls.
-There are certain techniques, e.g. how you jump or land, that protect you from getting injured in these critical situations.
+FIFA 11+ is based on your body’s natural defence mechanisms against injuries that you can train to become more “resistant” to injuries.
+For example, training specific muscles helps you stabilise joints Training your balance makes you less susceptible to loss of balance and falls.
+Certain techniques, e.g. how you jump or land, protect you from getting injured in these critical situations.

 The FIFA 11+ combines exercises that train your body to provide you with general protection from injuries.
-“FIFA 11+” is a complete warm-up that is recommended to be performed prior to every training session.
+“FIFA 11+” is a complete warm-up that is recommended to be performed before every training session.
 You should be at least 14 years of age to start “FIFA 11+”.

 In a scientific study with almost 2,000 female youth players, teams performing “FIFA 11+” at least twice a week had 30 to 50% fewer injured players than teams who warmed up as usual.
-The greater care you take to correctly perform each exercise, the greater the effect.
+The more excellent care you take to perform each exercise, the greater the effect correctly.

-There are two important points to foolow for the best results from FIFA 11+:
+There are two essential points to follow for the best results from FIFA 11+:

 - You should perform all the exercises of “FIFA 11+” correctly.
-The greater care you take with the "quality" of exercise, the greater the benefit.
+The more outstanding care you take with the “quality” of practice, the greater the benefit.